stuxtwo/SafeString/README.md

-# SafeString Library
+# safestring!

-SafeString is a C++ library that provides safer alternatives to traditional string manipulation functions.
+`safestring!` is a C++ library that provides safer alternatives to traditional string manipulation functions.
 It incorporates bounds checking and automatic memory management to prevent vulnerabilities such as buffer overflows.

 ## Features